gaurav-g-12/Union14M-ST_MJ/README.md

 - Trained on ST and MJ with 94 characters containing lower, upper and sepcial characters.
 - Maximum length of the label is 35
 - Change the paths in maerec_b_union14m.py for finetuning
+- The provided checkpoint is for ViT Base
 - Link : [Pretrained and Finetuned model checkpoint](https://drive.google.com/drive/u/1/folders/15vWAr0mNqARnAa2vAHNgCLi_kZrPnEgc)